-The departments offer five major courses of study (biblical studies, Christian ministries, philosophy, theology, and youth ministry); nine minors (biblical studies, Christian ministries youth ministries, biblical languages, Greek, philosophy, religion, religion and culture, and theology); one special program (Certificate of Distinction in Biblical Studies); and a cooperative program with Jerusalem University College in Israel.
+The departments offer five major courses of study (biblical studies, Christian ministries, philosophy, theology, and youth ministry); nine minors (biblical studies, Christian ministries, youth ministries, biblical languages, Greek, philosophy, religion, religion and culture, and theology); two special programs (Certificate of Distinction in Biblical Studies and the Certificate of Distinction in Philosophy); and a cooperative program with Jerusalem University College in Israel.
 This division also provides the curriculum and instruction for degree completion of the Bachelor of Science in Christian Leadership.
 Each major course of study builds on the general studies requirement in God's Word and the Christian Response (18 units).
 Transfer students take the number of units required by the registrar.
 Courses are selected from the list of core courses for general studies in consultation with a department advisor.
 All majors in the Undergraduate Division must maintain a minimum 2.5 cumulative grade-point average from all courses for the major.